 As long as it helps her win the election, they would have said and done anything to beat Donald Trump.

-But then it gets a step further when the phony dossier bought and paid for by Hillary is then presented by some of the same people that exonerated Hillary from the crime she committed, you know, to a Pfizer court.
+But then it gets a step further when the phony dossier bought and paid for by Hillary is then presented by some of the same people that exonerated Hillary from the crime she committed, you know, to a FISA court.

 So they lie to the court.

-Then they try to create false corroboration through the Michael Izikov Yahoo news piece, which again it's the same source, Michael Steele in both cases.
+Then they try to create false corroboration through the Michael Izikov Yahoo news piece, which again, it's the same source, Michael Steele, in both cases.

 None of it's verified by anybody, and they still present it to the court.

-And at that point, it becomes a Pfizer warrant because the Pfizer judge was not fully informed, but the Pfizer judge was lied to on a spectacular level, and then the warrant is issued, and God knows how much spying in what direction goes on.
+And at that point, it becomes a FISA warrant because the FISA judge was not fully informed, but the FISA judge was lied to on a spectacular level.

-And then all of this in the end, you know, then this phony narrative about Trump Russia collusion and the importance we can't have Russia interfering in our election.
+And then all of this in the end, you know, then this phony narrative about Trump-Russia collusion and the importance.

 Well, these are the people that are paying Russian government sources for negative details on Donald Trump that aren't even true.

-And then we find out that 18 months before the Uranium One deal was signed, where a hostile country, Russia, a bad actor Putin had created a network within the United States, and we had an FBI informant within that network who chronicled bribery, extortion, kickbacks, and money laundering.
+And then we find out that 18 months before the Uranium One deal was signed, where a hostile country, Russia, a bad actor, Putin, had created a network within the United States.

-Then FBI director Robert Muller does nothing in the 18 months leading up to the Cipheus approval, nine separate departments, and sure enough, Vladimir Putin gets 20% of our uranium of foundational material for nuclear weapons.
+And sure enough, Vladimir Putin gets 20% of our uranium of foundational material for nuclear weapons.

 And meanwhile, we don't have enough uranium of our own.